twrecked/hass-aarlo/README.md

 * `humidity` The humidity in the room where the camera is, if supported.
 * `air_quality` The air quality in the room where the camera is, if supported.

-If you have an _Arlo_ Smart plan the 'last_capture' sensor has the attribute 'object_type' containing what _Arlo_ cloud service believes to have identified as a string ("Person", "Vehicle", "Animal", ...).
-You can use templating in HA to trigger or condition automations based on this or record the info using an additional template sensor.
+If you have an _Arlo Smart Plan_ the `last_capture` sensor has the attribute 'object_type' containing what _Arlo_ cloud service identified as starting the recording ("Person", "Vehicle", "Animal", ...).
+You can use templates in _Home Assistant_ to trigger automations on different object types.

 <a name="configuration-light"></a>
 ### Light Configuration